 So for 41 days until Earth Day, we publish here the 41 best replies we receive, one reply a day.
-All replies are gathered and presented on the Earth Day 2011 page.
+All replies are gathered and presented on the campaign's page.

-Thank you Ben for sharing with us your thoughts on planting trees for your books!
+Thank you Kelly for sharing with us your thoughts on planting trees for your book!

-Ben, just like all the other readers whose replies we'll publish, is winning one of the great 41 prizes we give away on this campaign, courtesy of our partners.
-Winners can choose their prize from a great list of gifts including audiobooks from Simon & Schuster Audio (such as The Half Life by Jennifer Weiner, Left Neglected by Lisa Genova and Essence of Happiness by the Dalai Lama) and great books, like Spit That Out! by Paige Wolf and The Healthy Home by Dave Wentz and Dr. Myron Wentz.
-You can see the full list of the prizes on our earth day campaign's page.
+Kelly, just like all the other readers whose replies we'll publish, is winning one of the great 41 prizes we give away on this campaign, courtesy of our partners.
+Winners can choose their prize from a great list of gifts including audiobooks from Simon & Schuster Audio (such as The Half Life by Jennifer Weiner, American Assassin by Vince Flynn and Essence of Happiness by the Dalai Lama) and great books, like Planet Home by Jeffrey Hollender, Spit That Out! by Paige Wolf, Menu Dating by Tristan Coopersmith and The Healthy Home by Dave Wentz and Dr. Myron Wentz.
+You can see the full list of the prizes on the campaign's page.

 Every day we'll give further details on one of the prizes.
-Today we present you with the book Four Fish: The Future of the Last Wild Food by Paul Greenberg.
+Today we present you with the audiobook American Assassin by Vince Flynn:

 Raz @ Eco-Libris